hwkyai/hawkeyeos-jetson/README.md

 $ sudo ./doflash.sh
 ```

 5. The device will now reboot into HawkeyeOS.
 You can connect via USB serial console with a baudrate of `115200`.
+Once the device has booted you can login as user `hawkeye` with password `hawkeye`.

 [developers]:https://developers.hwky.ai